SteveBarnett/gulp-uncss-example/README.md

 The trimmed CSS file with be put in the `out` directory.

-For the files included in this example, your trimmed CSS file should like this:
+For the files included in this example, your trimmed CSS file should look like this:

 ```css
 p {